AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 But, aside from that, reinforce this with something else.

-We did this through certificates and copies of the fully functional code to use later.
+We handed out course certificates and copies of the fully functional code to use later.

 {::nomarkdown}
 <figure>